-(c) All lots fronting collector roads must construct a vehicle crossing in general accordance with the Collector Road Type C details (4.8m at boundary and 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD referenced in Condition 1 unless approval from Council and/or Auckland Transport is obtained to permit deviation from this design.
+(c) All lots fronting collector roads with a front boundary of 14m or greater in width must construct a vehicle crossing in general accordance with the Collector Road Type C details (4.8m at boundary and 4.8m at kerb) as shown on Woods drawing P24-128-00-2072-RD referenced in Condition 1 unless approval from Council and/or Auckland Transport is obtained to permit deviation from this design.

-130. Site-Wide Driveway Gradients - All Residential Lots and Superlots
+126. Site-Wide Driveway Gradients - All Residential Lots and Superlots